Quotes like this are circulating:

 As I’ve written before, some firms disclose, in fine print, what these “actual returns” might be:

 In fine print, you also find this about the calculation of the net to limited partner returns:

 “The timing and magnitude of fund cash flows are integral to the . . . performance calculation.”

-Do all potential investors understand what this means and how it can affect returns?
+Do all potential investors understand what this means and how it can impact return presentations and comparisons?

-As one leading private equity professional recently said, a form of this return engineering “could potentially lift [the returns I’ve been mentioning] by 3% or more” — again — beyond returns that might already be high compared with the actual cash-on-cash returns that investors may have received.
+As one leading private equity professional recently said, a form of this return engineering “could potentially lift [the returns I’ve been mentioning] by 3% or more.” beyond returns that might already be high compared with the actual cash-on-cash returns that investors receive.

 Access can be great, and to be clear, as far as I know, nothing is technically wrong or non-compliant in the way the private equity returns I’ve mentioned can be presented to “accredited” or “sophisticated” investors.